DanB91/Hello-UEFI-Zig/README.md

 Requirements:
 ---
-- Zig compiler
+- Zig compiler in $PATH
-- qemu x86-64 version
+- qemu-x86-64 in $PATH
 - Linux or Mac (might run on Windows, but has not been tested)